vritti-garg/PasswordAnalyzer/README.md

 Sample interaction:

 ```
-Enter your name: Priya
+Enter your name: krishna
-Enter your nickname: Paro
+Enter your nickname: kanha
-Enter your parent’s name: Siya
+Enter your parent’s name: yashoda
-Enter your year of birth: 2001
+Enter your year of birth: 1734
 ```

 Output:

 ```
-Wordlist generated with 450 entries
+Wordlist generated with 35 entries
-Saved at wordlist/custom_wordlist.txt
+Saved at wordlist/krishna.txt
 ```
 ### 🖥️ GUI Version
 Run the Tkinter GUI: